Prelude to a Kiss (film): Critical response

 In Rolling Stone, Peter Travers stated, "Craig Lucas's prince of a play has been turned into a toad of a movie.
 The disappointment is rending, since Lucas and director Norman René made magic onstage.
 The play challenges us to make an imaginative leap into the wild blue.
 The film, however much it flails, stays resolutely earthbound."

-Owen Gleiberman of Entertainment Weekly graded the film C- and added, "Why is Prelude to a Kiss such a washout?
+Owen Gleiberman of Entertainment Weekly graded the film C− and added, "Why is Prelude to a Kiss such a washout?
 I'm afraid it's because the play itself is a whimsically inept piece of high kitsch – a Twilight Zone for yuppie soft-heads.
 The characters aren't fleshed out as human beings; they seem like urban types concocted in screenwriting class.
 And so the ethereality of the premise never takes hold."

-In Variety, Todd McCarthy observed, "Thanks to a magnetic cast and intelligent adaptation, Prelude to a Kiss has made a solid transfer from stage to screen.
+In Variety, Todd McCarthy wrote, "Thanks to a magnetic cast and intelligent adaptation, Prelude to a Kiss has made a solid transfer from stage to screen.
 Back in the 1930s or '40s, this sort of sophisticated, literary-oriented treatment of a simple romantic idea would have been the norm.
 Today's general audiences, however, may be put off by the quick-witted talk and mildly confused by the central device, despite its resemblance to Ghost ...
 Baldwin and Ryan make such a winning pair.
 Looking great and playing a normal guy whose optimism has prevailed over his troubled past, Baldwin is a romantic lead both men and women can enjoy watching.
 Cuter-than-cute, almost too adorable for words, Ryan rambunctiously embodies the life force even when playing a basically aimless young woman, and the film suffers during her prolonged absence in the later stages."

 Rita Kempley of The Washington Post said, "Packed with cheap sentiment and puerile romanticism, Prelude to a Kiss oozes sugarcoated comfort as might a drugstore valentine crushed enthusiastically to the recipient's heaving bosom.
 A faithful adaptation of Craig Lucas's popular play, it proves a feast for love gourmands, especially those with an appetite for body-swapping.
 The less starry-eyed viewers will remain starved for the comparative profundity of a leaky Love Boat rerun."